The one word that stuck into my mind during

 I would like to further investigate throughout my course of journalism and

+communication.
 After this lecture, which is the second last lecture of this course, I came to find myself such a naïve student.
 News, to me always had the image of being ‘true’ and a source that could always be trusted.
 This was because the thought of journalists checking thoroughly and only publishing information when it is proved to be true.
 I guess, this stereotype or image of news has developed throughout the years.
 I believe journalists and general public should help investigative journalism to endure so the “trust” between the public and news sustain.

 댓글 없음: